Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Introduction and Main Results

 \item For $\rho > \rho_p(w)$, we show again that $\lVert w \rVert_{B_p^\tau(\R;\rho)} = \infty$ a.s.
 This time, we only consider the father wavelet in \eqref{eq:methodsbesov} and use the lower bound

-A Borel-Cantelli-type argument is again used to show that the $ \lvert \langle w , \psi_{0, F,k} \rangle \rvert $ cannot be too small altogether, and that the Besov norm is a.s. infinite. \end{itemize}
+A Borel-Cantelli-type argument is again used to show that the $ \lvert \langle w , \psi_{F,k} \rangle \rvert $ cannot be too small altogether, and that the Besov norm is a.s. infinite. \end{itemize}

 The rest of the paper is dedicated to the proof of Theorem \ref{maintheo:regdecaylimit}.
 The required mathematical concepts---L\'evy white noises as generalized random processes and weighted Besov spaces---are laid out in Section \ref{sec:maths}.
-In Sections \ref{sec:Gaussian}, \ref{sec:Poisson}, and \ref{sec:finitemoments}, we consider the case of Gaussian noises, compound Poisson noises, and finite moments L\'evy white noises, respectively.
-The general case for any L\'evy white noise is deduced in Section \ref{sec:general}.
-Finally, we discuss our results and give important examples in Section \ref{sec:blabla}.
+In Sections \ref{sec:Gaussian}, \ref{sec:Poisson}, and \ref{sec:finitemoments}, we consider the case of Gaussian white noises, compound Poisson white noises, and finite-moments L\'evy white noises, respectively. { Section~\ref{sec:estimates} provides some new moment estimates for Lévy white noises that are preparatory to the upcoming sections.
+The general case is deduced in Section \ref{sec:general}, where we provide the proof of Theorem \ref{maintheo:regdecaylimit}. } Finally, we discuss our results and give important examples in Section \ref{sec:blabla}.